 4.2.1.1 WPK2.1.A.
-Assistance in the area of operational security and NIS operational training
+Assistance in the area of operational security and NIS operational training Desired impact

-- Internal timely preparation for the upcoming activities (2017 and beyond) in the operational security support programme. - Support Member States in enhancing their national and governmental CSIRT baseline capabilities. - Continued CSIRT services training will be provided to a minimum of 20 participants of different organisations in five Member States. - Improved operational practices of CSIRTs in at least 15 Member States (ongoing support with best practices development).
+- Support Member States in enhancing their national and governmental CSIRT baseline capabilities. - Continued CSIRT services training will be provided to a minimum of 20 participants of different organisations in five Member States. - Improved operational practices of CSIRTs in at least 15 Member States (ongoing support with best practices development).